-Dr. Julie Karen is a board certified dermatologist who specializes in Mohs micrographic surgery, laser surgery, skin cancer, and the treatment of leg veins.
+Dr. Julie Karen is a board certified dermatologist who specializes in Mohs micrographic surgery, laser surgery, skin cancer, cosmetic dermatology and the treatment of leg veins.
 Dr. Karen graduated summa cum laude from Princeton University, where she was elected to Phi Beta Kappa and played varsity soccer.
 She received her medical degree from the Weill Medical College of Cornell University where she was elected to Alpha Omega Alpha, the national medical honors society, and graduated first in her class.
 Dr. Karen received the Clarence C. Coryell Prize for highest achievement in medicine, the John Metcalf Polk Prize for top scholastic performance, and the Janet M. Glasgow Memorial Award given to the top female graduate.
 She completed her residency training at The Ronald O. Perelman Department of Dermatology at New York University Medical Center where she served as Chief Resident and received the Morris Leider Award for Excellence in Dermatology.
 Dr. Karen completed a Procedural Dermatology Fellowship at NYU and Memorial Sloan-Kettering.

-Dr. Karen is a Castle Connolly Top Doctor and was again elected to New York Super Doctors in 2016, which appears in the The New York Times Magazine.
+In 2024, Dr. Karen was again named a "New York Super Doctor," as published in the New York Times Magazine, and a Castle Connolly "Top Doctor."
+In 2023, she was once again selected as one of New York Magazine's "Best Doctors."
 Dr. Karen has received the Surgical Attending of the Year Award from NYU's dermatology residents.
 Dr. Karen has published numerous articles and chapters in the field of dermatology, including publications in the New England Journal of Medicine, Journal of the American Academy of Dermatology, and Archives of Dermatology.
-Recently, she co-authored the Handbook of Dermatologic Surgery with her sister Dr. Elizabeth Hale and the renowned Dr. Perry Robins, which is used to train dermatology residents.
+Recently, she co-authored the Handbook of Dermatologic Surgery with her sister Dr. Elizabeth Hale and the renowned Dr. Perry Robins, which is used to train dermatology residents nationwide.
 She has appeared on television numerous times and has been quoted in many print and online publications.